 "The market was suddenly flooded with demand for PPE products which made it crucial to ascertain quality.
 A pre-audit team started evaluating and certifying potential suppliers.
-We also needed to provide an end-to-end million units of PPE were supplied service to our customer when transportation and logistics were disrupted due to the pandemic.
+We also needed to provide an end-to-end service to our customer when transportation and logistics were disrupted due to the pandemic.
 We went to work on that immediately, as well as customs clearance, so that everything would be in place once we had the products", he explains.